-Some activities may seem innocent from a staff member's perspective, but can be perceived as flirtation or sexual insinuation from a student or parent point of view.
-The objective of the following lists of acceptable and unacceptable behaviors is not to restrain innocent, positive relationships between staff and students, but to prevent relationships that could lead to, or may be perceived as, sexual misconduct.
+Some activities may seem innocent from a staff member's point-of-view but could be perceived as flirtation or sexual insinuation from the perspective of students or parents.
+There is no single reasonable person standard.
+The purpose of the following lists of unacceptable and acceptable behaviors is not to restrain innocent, positive relationships between staff and students, but to prevent relationships that could lead to or may be perceived as inappropriate, or sexual misconduct, or "grooming."
+Grooming is defined as an act or series of acts by a sexual predator to gain physical and/or emotional control by gaining trust (of staff and/or family and a minor) and desensitizing the minor to various forms of touching and other intimate interaction.

-Staff must understand their own responsibility for ensuring that they do not cross the boundaries as written in this policy.
-Disagreeing with the wording or intent of the established boundaries will be considered irrelevant for disciplinary purposes.
-Thus, it is crucial that all employees learn this policy thoroughly and apply the lists of acceptable and unacceptable behaviors to their daily activities.
-Although sincere, competent interaction with students certainly fosters learning, student/staff interactions must have boundaries surrounding potential activities, locations and intentions.
+Staff members must understand their own responsibilities for ensuring that they do not cross the boundaries as written in this policy.
+Violations could subject the teacher or staff member to discipline up to and including termination.
+Disagreeing with the wording or intent of these established boundaries will be considered irrelevant for any required disciplinary purposes.
+Thus, it is critical that all employees study this policy thoroughly and apply its spirit and intent in their daily activities.